Courses

 Executive MBA courses are designed specifically to be completed in a highly interactive in-person cohort model on a fixed, synchronous schedule.

-Online and FLEX MBA Core Courses & Descriptions
+Online and Flex MBA Core Courses & Descriptions

 ACCT 5121 – Financial Accounting and Reporting